 We can agree to assist you with any breach.
 We will not agree to any reimbursement or notification requirement that is not limited to our conduct.
 Districts are responsible for the conduct of their employees.
 We will look for limitations such as "acts or omissions of the Vendor, or its officers, agents, subcontractors or employees."
 Failure to include such a limitation will result in us asking for a change.
 Here is an example of acceptable language:

-Where a Breach of PII occurs that is attributable to Vendor, Vendor shall pay for or promptly reimburse the District for the full cost of the District’s notification to affected persons and/or their parents or guardian.
+Where a Breach of PII occurs that is attributable to the Contractor, the Contractor shall pay for or promptly reimburse the District for the full cost of the District’s notification to affected persons and/or their parents or guardian.

 Breach Notification Timelines

 For operational simplicity, we require a breach notification window of 7 days.
 This is the most commonly requested window by our customers.
 We have thousands of customers so we need a standardized timeline.
-We will only agree to a shorter timeline if you have a statutory requirement of a shorter timeline.
+We will only agree to a shorter timeline if you have a statutory requirement for a shorter timeline.
 Given that the risk to students is exposure of an email address or username (remember passwords are encrypted), this is entirely reasonable.
+A thorough investigation of a data breach requires 3 to 7 days.
+Any report required to be made in less time will be cursory and incomplete.

 Direct Breach Notification